Chevrolet Tahoe: Police package

-In North America, the Tahoe is used by many law enforcement agencies, fire departments, and EMS agencies.
-Prior to the announcement of the Z56 police package model the civilian base & LS models based on the GMT400 were used in police service.
+In North America, the Tahoe is used by many law enforcement agencies, park rangers, fire departments, and EMS agencies.
+Prior to the announcement of the Z56 police package model, the civilian base and LS models based on the GMT400 were used in police service.
 During the 1997 model year, the Tahoe was offered with the Z56 police option using suspension components from the discontinued 454SS truck – the first Tahoe Z56s were available only in 2WD until the GMT400 was phased out.
 The original prototype had rear disc brakes based on the B-body 9C1s whereas the production Z56s came with rear drum brakes.
-Plans for outfitting the Tahoe with the Z56 police package originated around the 1994 model year when GM broke news about phasing out its B-platform sedans (Caprice, Impala SS, Roadmaster) at the end of the 1996 model year where a replacement was imminent since GM ended production of its body-on-frame passenger sedans due to SUV sales.
-Since the introduction of the GMT900, Chevrolet currently offers two versions of the police package Tahoe; a four-wheel-drive version and a two-wheel-drive version.
-Just like the GMT400 based models civilian GMT800 Tahoe base & LS models were also used for police use until the Z56 police package option was reintroduced in 2004 late in the GMT800's life cycle by some agencies.
+Plans for outfitting the Tahoe with the Z56 police package originated around the 1994 model year when GM broke news about phasing out its B-platform sedans (Caprice, Impala SS, Roadmaster) at the end of the 1996 model year where a replacement was imminent since GM ended production of its body-on-frame passenger sedans amid growing SUV sales.
+Since the introduction of the GMT900, Chevrolet currently offers two versions of the police package Tahoe: a four-wheel-drive version and a two-wheel-drive version.
+Just like the GMT400-based models, civilian GMT800 Tahoe base and LS models were also used for police use until the Z56 police package option was reintroduced in 2004 late in the GMT800's life cycle by some agencies.